-MARC SADLER is the Practice Leader of the Risk and Markets Practice of the Agriculture and Environmental Services Department of the World Bank.
-The unit comprises of the Agricultural Risk Management Team, supported by the Swiss and Dutch governments and the Agriculture Finance Support Facility (AgriFin), supported by the Bill & Melinda Gates Foundation.
+MARC SADLER is Adviser in the Agriculture Global Practice of the World Bank.
+He leads the Risk and Markets Practice which comprises of the Agricultural Risk Management Team, supported by the Swiss and Dutch governments and the Agriculture Finance Support Facility (AgriFin), supported by the Bill & Melinda Gates Foundation.
 Marc is an expert on commodity markets, logistics, trading, trade finance and risk management.
 Before joining the World Bank, Marc spent six years working as a consultant for the World Bank and FAO, specializing in the fields of agribusiness and agricultural policy in Central Asia, the Caucasus, and Turkey.
 Prior to working in development, Marc spent nine years as an agricultural commodities trader (both import and export), based out of the Former Soviet Union.
 He has an MA in Jurisprudence from Trinity College, Oxford University.

 MARIA PAGURA currently works as a Senior Program Officer in the Agriculture Global Practice of the World Bank.
 Maria leads AgriFin’s Knowledge and Networks program where she is responsible for the development and management of AgriFin’s global platform on agriculture finance.
 In addition, she supports AgriFin projects in Burkina Faso, Mali, and Senegal.
 Prior to joining the World Bank, she worked for the Food and Agriculture Organization (FAO) in Rome, Italy where she led analytical work on rural finance and provided advisory support to member countries.
 Maria began her career working on enterprise development and microfinance in Mali, South Africa and Uzbekistan.
 She has written several papers and published a book on rural finance.
 Maria has a Masters in Economics and a PhD in Agricultural Economics from The Ohio State University.